alportblu/shorts/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact us